-Crossing over the Salmon Run Bridge at the 2nd restroom marks the halfway point in the loop and the lowest elevation (397 feet) before starting the climb back up.
+Crossing over the Salmon Run Bridge at the second restroom marks the halfway point in the loop and the lowest elevation (397 feet) before starting the climb back up.
 Make a hard right onto the Creek Side Trail.
 This trail will hug the northern side of the river.
-Interestingly right where the trail merges with Grey Squirrel Trail, Creek Side Trail becomes a one-way trail, not something often seen.
+Interestingly, right where the trail merges with Grey Squirrel Trail, Creek Side Trail becomes a one-way trail, not something often seen.

 Creek Side Trail merges into North Legacy Way

 , a wide gravel road.
 Before crossing the Canyon View Bridge, you have the opportunity to jog up to first Viewing Deck for a snack break.
 You may even see Canyon View Falls from up there.
 This Viewing Deck is the only one that will have a roof to help shield against rain or sun.